PeterP22/PeterP22/README.md

 # 👋 My name is Peter and i'm an AI developer from Australia.
 Always immersed in the latest tech trends.
 I am committed to developing solutions for intricate and demanding issues.

 ## 🎯 Current Mission
 - Leveraging AI to curate and share valuable content on intriguing topics.
-Check out my weekly updates on [Twitter](https://twitter.com/p22_peter).
 - Developing projects aimed at solving real-world challenges and adding value wherever I can.
 - Long term goal is to help craft fully sentient AGI.